grencez/grencez.dev/2020/keyboard-layout-20201022/index.md

 # setxkbmap us  # Reset to qwerty
 ```

-I have a script called `amasdf` to run those last 2 commands and another script called `amaoeu` that runs `setxkbmap us` to quickly let someone else the keyboard.
+I have a script called `amasdf` to run those last 2 commands and another script called `amaoeu` that runs `setxkbmap us` to quickly toggle back for someone else to use the keyboard.

 The `loadkeys` config can similarly be used without installing it: